osxdude/simple_RGB_driver/README.md

 I also optimized some other code to make it go direct to the /dev/servoblaster instead of running a stupid external command.
 I don't know how the RGB values are to be sent just yet.

 This isn't tested yet.
 I'm waiting for hardware to arrive so I can test this.
-I'm also going to write (I mean fork and modify) some other stuff to get an LCD status output as well as IR input via a 44-key controller remote that I have with a standard LCD controller.
+I'm also going to write (I mean fork and modify) some other stuff to get an LCD status output as well as IR input via a 44-key controller remote that I have with a standard LED RGB strip controller.